How To Sex An Axolotl (Differences Between Male and Female Axolotls)

 Can You Tell the Gender from Behavior?

-When I was trying to figure out if my axolotl was a boy or a girl, I started watching how it acted in the tank.
-I noticed that the male did this weird little mating dance—like he was wiggling his tail and leading the female around.
-It looked kind of funny, but that’s one of the signs.
-The female didn’t really do much, she was more calm and passive
+When I was trying to figure out whether my axolotl is a boy or a girl, I started observing their behavior in the tank.
+I noticed that male axolotls perform a strange mating dance, they wiggle their tails and lead the female around.

 Common Mistakes When Sexing Axolotls